zeropointnine/tts-audiobook-tool/README.md

     git clone https://github.com/zeropointnine/tts-audiobook-tool
     cd tts-audiobook-tool

 A separate virtual environment must be created for each model you want to use.
 Perform the operations as described in one or more of the sections below, and then return here.
-Model-specific options will be enabled automatically in the app based on which virtual environment has been enabled.

 To enable torch CUDA acceleration on Windows, run the following commands (On Linux, no extra step is required).